isomerpages/moe-ganengsengsch/_co-curriculum/CCAs   Sports & Games/Sport Climbing (Boys & Girls).md

 <p>During the March holidays, the team also participated in the Inter-Schools
 Bouldering Championships organized by Xin Min Secondary School.
 The Cluster C Boys came in 6<sup>th</sup> and the C Girls were ranked 9<sup>th</sup>.</p>
-<p>Currently, Students Leaders from the Cluster schools are working to host
-a Workshop for SOTA students on 21 May 2025</p>
+<p>On 21 May 2025, student leaders from the cluster schools came together
+to host an engaging and meaningful workshop for SOTA students.
+The event provided a valuable platform for participants to develop leadership skills, share experiences, and build connections across schools</p>
+<p>Students from the three cluster schools wrapped up the year on a high
+note with an exciting Cluster Bonding Day at Adventure HQ @ Khatib on 3 September 2025</p>
 </td>
 <td rowspan="1" colspan="1">
 <p></p>